-Speaking about finest tastes and sensual experiences, you can’t go to Paris without trying some of the world famous macarons.
+Speaking of finest tastes and sensual experiences, you can’t go to Paris without trying some of the world famous macarons.
 Speaking about macarons, the name of the brand Laduree always comes up as “the best” but the French people don’t agree with this.
 I guess this brand is simply more advertised.

 The true Parisiаns get their macarons from Maison Georges Larnicol.
 You will find one of their shops at 132 Blvd.
 Saint-Germain, not far from the restaurant Le Procope and Odeon metro station.

 10 – Find the Wallace Fountains

 If you are an observant traveller, you will probably see some of these beautiful dark-green fountains while walking in Paris.
 They are one of the symbols of the city even if not so famous as the Eiffel Tower.
 The story behind their construction is beautiful as well as their design – philanthropy and a feel of moral duty for the lower classes were the main reasons why these fountains appeared on the streets of Paris.

 This list of less touristy things to do in Paris represents just a small part of all things you can experience at the destination.
 There are always ways to see a place with different eyes, to experience it in a different way.
 To have a ‘local’ experience you just have to be a curious traveller and look for the non-obvious side of the things.